-- Completion of PhD in mathematics or mathematical physics. - A demonstrated aptitude for research, with a sound publication record in relevant areas, commensurate with experience and opportunities. - Demonstrated ability to manage competing priorities and bring projects to timely completion - Excellent oral and written communication skills in English - Competent interpersonal skills and demonstrated ability to liaise with academics and students - Demonstrated ability to work independently as well as part of a team.
+- Completion of PhD or equivalent degree in mathematics. - A demonstrated aptitude for research, with a sound publication record in relevant areas, commensurate with experience and opportunities. - High-level organisational and time-management skills and a demonstrated capacity to bring projects to timely completion. - Excellent interpersonal and both written and oral communication skills in English. - Competent interpersonal skills and demonstrated ability to liaise with academics and students - Demonstrated ability to engage with relevant professional and industry bodies and stakeholders to foster collaborative partnerships. - Demonstrated ability to work independently as well as part of a team.